katherine-anderson/SPICEcore_Dust_Data_Processing/README.md

 - Functions used in Phase 1 and Phase 2 data cleaning
   - In *"SPICEcore_Dust_Processing_Functions.py*"
-  - Code contains a list of function definitions
+  - Other script files automatically read function definitions from here

-- Columns added to the raw data during Phase 1 data cleaning
+- Columns added to the raw data during data cleaning
   - "AgeBP": Age (years before 1950) based on SP19 timescale (Winski et al., 2019)
   - "Break?": "True" if data fall within specified depth range of core breaks
   - "New Break?": "True" for the first row occurring within each core break window (can be used to count core breaks, for example)